1000 GIS Applications & Uses

 46. Magnetic Declination – Positioning with the magnetic declination, a varying angle from a true geographic north using NOAA National Geophysical Data Center 2015 data and the Magnetic Declination QGIS Plugin.

-47. Gravity Anomaly – Understanding our Earth’s gravity by mapping the unusual concentrations of mass in a different regions on Earth.
+47. Gravity Anomaly – Understanding our Earth’s gravity by mapping the unusual concentrations of mass in different regions on Earth.
 (The Geoid)

 48. NASA Visible Earth – Cataloging images and animations of our home planet in the electromagnetic spectrum from various sensors.
 (NASA Visible Earth)